Investing in Real Estate in London Ontario & Valuating Income Properties

 We are now preparing to buy our 12th at the end of the year, of course, with your guidance.
 Oh, and thanks for the name of the furnace guy, he’s great, we even had him come to our house and look at our A/C.

-Thank you for your follow up email.
-We are very pleased with Paul’s help for finding and buying the property.
+Thank you for your follow-up email.
+We are very pleased with Paul’s help in finding and buying the property.
 Paul was very efficient and effective on each step of the buying process.
 He was also very helpful to us in finding a home inspector, a mortgage agent and a lawyer for closing the deal.
 It was a pleasant journey for us.

 I am sure we will have more opportunities to work together in the near future.

 Fiona Douglas has recommended your work as Broker of Record & Owner at Envelope Real Estate Brokerage Inc.